 Fifty years of experience have taught us that to stay safe and comfortable on a canoe trip, each person needs four different outfits, as described below:

-Wet clothes that you wear while canoeing—they get wet!
+This is what you wear while canoeing—they get wet!

-Sleeping Bag.
-Sleeping bags should be packed in a stuff sack with a garbage bag liner (on the inside of the stuff sack).
+Sleeping Bag: Sleeping bags should be packed in a stuff sack with a garbage bag liner (on the inside of the stuff sack).
 Any summer or three-season sleeping bag will do, with a rating of, for instance, 30 degrees or so.
 Mummy shape is the best (most efficient with keeping your heat in), though it’s not totally necessary.
 The less bulky, the better, since sleeping bags are packed with all of your other personal belongings.
 Adult participants should also feel free to bring a lightweight closed cell or Thermarest-style sleeping pad.

 Do not bring Keen sandals, Crocs, aqua socks or Teva-type sandals.
 They are not allowed on trips, as a substitute for either your “wet boots” or your “dry shoes.”
 All shoes must have a closed toe and closed heel.